danwflynn/reversi/README.txt

 There is a new function, getCopyOfTileAt which returns a copy of the tile at the given position on the model's board which is only observable.
 The other method, getTileAt, returns the reference of the actual tile for mutation purposes.

+____________________
+User Controls:

+In the Graphical User Interface, the user is able to do three things:
+- Select a tile: By clicking on the various hexagons, the player can select (and deselect) a tile that they would like to place on.
+- Place a tile: After a valid tile is selected, the player can press 'm' on their keyboard to place a tile there.
+- Pass: To pass, a player can press 'p', ending their turn without placing a tile.